 Credit risk from balances with banks and financial institutions is managed by the treasury department in accordance with the company's policy.
 Investments of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.
 Counterparty credit limits are reviewed by the management on an annual basis, and may be updated throughout the year subject to approval of the company's Finance Committee.
-The limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty's potential failure to make payments.
+The limits are set to make payments.